adrian-leonard-mociulschi/adrian-leonard-mociulschi.github.io/about.md

 ## About this website

-Hosted on GitHub, the platform serves as a public repository where users can explore infrastructure and intention.
-Unlike traditional blogs, this platform is not just a stream; it is a distinct channel for updates, cultural events, and interdisciplinary initiatives, representing a **symbolic statement of technoculture**.
-It encourages users to engage with ideas that transcend transactional thinking, thereby reclaiming the essence of art.
+Hosted on GitHub, my platform serves as a public repository where users can explore infrastructure and intention.
+Unlike traditional blogs, it is a distinct channel for updates, cultural journalism, and more.
+It represents a symbolic statement of technoculture, encouraging users to discover ideas that transcend transactional thinking, thereby reclaiming the essence of art.

-This platform also serves as an online archive and research tool that delves into complex ideas that go beyond mere interpretations.
-Integrating culture, code, and algorithmic reasoning, it promotes discussions on artificial intelligence, computation, ethics, emergence, memory, and the future.
+This platform serves as an online archive and research tool that explores complex ideas beyond mere interpretations.
+By integrating culture, code, and algorithmic reasoning, it promotes discussions on artificial intelligence, computation, ethics, emergence, memory, and the future.

 ## Official photo